 Your business could save up to $6,000 per employee just because they’re WFH!

-If your employees are working remotely, you can significantly reduce your overhead costs.
+If your employees work remotely, you can significantly reduce overhead costs.

 You don’t need to pay office rent or utilities.